oscarcederberg/cederberg-xyz-gatsby/README.md

   cederberg.xyz
 </h1>

-this is the repository for my personal website, which is a remake of a pure html5+css site which is currently running on http://cederberg.xyz
-the goal is a site with responsive design, which is viewable not only on modern computer monitors but also phones and tables
-i also intend to remake my previous personal wordpress blog with this
+this is the repository for my personal website, which is a remake of a pure html5+css site which is currently running on http://cederberg.xyz. the goal is a site with responsive design, which is viewable not only on modern computer monitors but also phones and tablets. i also intend to remake my previous personal wordpress blog with this.

 ## Packages